 What exactly is the difference between mortality and the spirit world?
 It seems like a simple enough question to answer.
 All my life I have defined mortality as the period in eternity when we leave our Father in Heaven’s presence and come to earth to gain a body.
 The spirit world is where we go when we leave our body behind at death.
 Pretty cut and dried.
-It was only recently that some comments were made by President Russell M. Nelson that I began to question the relationship between mortality and the spirit world.
+It was only recently that some comments were made by President Russell M. Nelson that I began to question the relationship between earthly mortality and the spirit world.

-Following are three quotes from President Nelson that all occurred within a six month period in 2018.
+Following are three quotes (but four references) from President Nelson that all occurred within a six month period in 2018.
 I can’t recall any prophet in this dispensation making this kind of reference in connection to missionary work taking place simultaneously on both sides of the veil, especially four times in half a year.
 The four links following the quotes are to the talks/articles where I found the phrase “both sides of the veil.”
 Italics were added.

 Our message to the world is simple and sincere: we invite all of God’s children on both sides of the veil to come unto their Savior, receive the blessings of the holy temple, have enduring joy, and qualify for eternal life.